Terem (Russia): As a political and social institution

 The terem as a social ideal was also exhibited in women's dress of the 16th and 17th centuries.
 Women traditionally wore heavily concealing clothing with high necks and long sleeves.
 They were often multi-layered and loose-fitting.
 Married women of all statuses were expected to cover their heads with a headdress like a kokoshnik, and shrouding or veiling was common.
 The terem also held a certain amount of social value.
 Seclusion was considered a mark of honor among aristocratic women, and a privilege out of the reach of the lower classes.
 Inside the terem walls, women were safe from attack and insult, as well as contact with people who might "besmirch their character".

-It is important to note that this was a socially narrow practice, meaning that strict segregation of women was only practiced on the daughters and wives of wealthy boyars and the royal family.
+This was a socially narrow practice, meaning that strict segregation of women was only practiced on the daughters and wives of wealthy boyars and the royal family.
 Women from the provincial gentry, merchant, and peasant classes did not have the "economic means, nor the political incentive" to practice female seclusion, and often had to bear the same economic responsibilities as men.
 In this respect, peasant and town women were afforded greater freedom of movement.
 As Adam Olearius observed, speaking of the strict segregation of aristocratic women, "These customs, however, are not strictly observed among the common people.
 At home the women go poorly attired except when they appear, at the order of their husbands, to render honor to a strange guest by sipping a cup of vodka to him, or when they go through the streets, to church, for example; then they are supposed to be dressed gorgeously, with their faces and throats heavily made up."

 However, as seclusion was perceived as a mark of honor, all women "mimicked the goals of seclusion by modest dress and public behavior, and by supporting a highly articulated system of honor" deeply influenced by Orthodox teaching.